Web API types and operations

 First steps

 The first thing you should do is look at the service documents for a Dataverse environment you can access.
-For this you will need to know the URL for your environment.
-Then, we recommend that you set up a Postman environment to manage authenticating to the service to view service documents.
+For this, you need to know the URL for your environment.
+Then, we recommend that you set up some ways to manage authenticating to the service to view service documents.

 Find the Web API endpoint URL